-MIFWA is an independent community based mental health organisation with 30 years’ experience supporting people with a lived experience of mental health challenges, their families, and carers across Western Australia.
+MIFWA is an independent community-based mental health organisation with 30 years’ experience supporting people who are living with and recovering from mental health challenges.
+We also support their families, carers, friends and colleagues who are supporting them.

 Starting out in 1980 as a grassroots support group for families, the Cebula, Kovich, Stitfold, and Ursich families started meeting at each other’s homes with a shared purpose and vision: to improve the lives of their children diagnosed with schizophrenia by developing better support services and promoting more understanding about mental health challenges in the community.